Atlassian Corporation PLC (NASDAQ:TEAM) Director Scott Farquhar Sells 7,665 Shares

 Institutional Trading of Atlassian

-A number of analysts have recently weighed in on TEAM shares.
-Truist Financial reduced their price target on shares of Atlassian from $350.00 to $300.00 and set a “buy” rating for the company in a research note on Monday, March 31st.
-Raymond James Financial reissued an “outperform” rating and set a $300.00 target price (down previously from $330.00) on shares of Atlassian in a report on Friday, May 2nd.
-Jefferies Financial Group decreased their price target on Atlassian from $330.00 to $262.00 and set a “buy” rating for the company in a research note on Monday, April 7th.
-Mizuho lowered their price target on Atlassian from $325.00 to $290.00 and set an “outperform” rating on the stock in a research report on Thursday, June 12th.
-Finally, Macquarie dropped their price objective on Atlassian from $270.00 to $250.00 and set an “outperform” rating on the stock in a research note on Friday, May 2nd.
-Five equities research analysts have rated the stock with a hold rating, nineteen have issued a buy rating and one has given a strong buy rating to the company’s stock.
-According to MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and a consensus target price of $282.19.
+Several research firms have recently commented on TEAM.
+Cantor Fitzgerald raised Atlassian from a “neutral” rating to an “overweight” rating and lowered their target price for the company from $304.00 to $272.00 in a report on Wednesday, April 2nd.
+Truist Financial reduced their price objective on Atlassian from $350.00 to $300.00 and set a “buy” rating for the company in a research report on Monday, March 31st.
+Macquarie lowered their price objective on Atlassian from $270.00 to $250.00 and set an “outperform” rating for the company in a research note on Friday, May 2nd.
+Mizuho dropped their target price on Atlassian from $325.00 to $290.00 and set an “outperform” rating on the stock in a research report on Thursday, June 12th.
+Finally, Robert W. Baird upgraded Atlassian from a “neutral” rating to an “outperform” rating and cut their target price for the company from $320.00 to $255.00 in a research note on Monday, April 14th.
+Five research analysts have rated the stock with a hold rating, nineteen have assigned a buy rating and one has given a strong buy rating to the company.
+According to MarketBeat.com, the company has a consensus rating of “Moderate Buy” and a consensus price target of $282.19.

 Atlassian Corporation, through its subsidiaries, designs, develops, licenses, and maintains various software products worldwide.
 Its product portfolio includes Jira Software and Jira Work Management, a project management system that connects technical and business teams so they can better plan, organize, track and manage their work and projects; Confluence, a connected workspace that organizes knowledge across all teams to move work forward; and Trello, a collaboration and organization product that captures and adds structure to fluid and fast-forming work for teams.